Written by Tiana Lee-Collins

 Look for a policy that allows you to declare any pre-existing conditions before you travel.
 The insurer will assess your conditions and could decide to cover you for it.
 While you will have access to the National Health Service (NHS) as part of your visa application, any treatment not covered by the NHS can be covered by travel insurance with medical expenses.

 Preparing to leave

+The UK Government has a helpful tool to determine which visa you should apply for based on your circumstances.
 However, the most common types of working visas for Australians include:

-- you have a “certificate of sponsorship” from your employer
+· You have a certificate of sponsorship from your employer

-- your job is on the list of eligible occupations
+· Your job is on the list of eligible occupations

 You can stay in the UK with this visa for up to five years.
 You may renew your visa as many times as you like as long as you’re eligible to do so.